 My right to write

 At 40, I enrolled in my first-ever creative writing workshop.
 A novel poured out as I typed late into the night.
-It was a way to avoid sleeping on opposite edges of a king-sized marital bed.
-And there I was, once again, haunted by my childhood; I had parents who slept in separate bedrooms.
+It was a way to avoid sleeping on opposite edges of a king-sized marital bed and deny that we were in a failing marriage.
+And there I was, once again, haunted by my childhood: My parents used to sleep in separate bedrooms.

 Speaking of haunting, my novel had a plot that fascinated the shrink: A single, Chinese American newspaperwoman solves a murder mystery while a sexy ghost from ancient China stalks her.
 My therapist wondered why the heroine never slept with the ghost or any man.
 What’s up with that?

 By the time I typed “The End,” I had an answer.
 After a few agents gently rejected my manuscript, it was time to move on.
 I had written my way out of the marriage.

 At the dawn of the millennium, we split up.
 Our 21st century divorce was quite civil but still absolutely, utterly wrenching.
 Our daughter was barely four years old.
 I moved her with me, to a town just outside the city.
 Walking and breathing hurt every single day.

 Sometimes, I think I stayed married for fear of going solo.
 After the divorce, I was terrified on the weekends when my daughter saw her dad and I was stuck rattling around the empty house.
 With no other choice, I faced the horror — and began unlearning a lifetime of crap.

 For all my career talk, in my heart, I was raised to believe that women nurtured and served the family.
 That only selfish women did things for themselves.
 That single women were losers.
 Letting of these values taught me to be my own best friend.